isr4r/misc-scripts/README.md

 ######

-This is repo has miscellaneous scripts used to automate various task during OSCP exam.
+This repo has miscellaneous scripts, used to automate various task during OSCP exam.

 ######